-To see the Mask's photos and video of the Polka Dots' previous parades, click here.
+To see the Mask's photos and video of previous Polka Dots parades, click here.

-This year, the Polka Dots paraded in the fog on Thursday, February 20, at 6:30 p.m.
+This year, the Polka Dots paraded on January 28 at 6:30 p.m.

-The theme of the parade was Bookworms, and it included 15 floats, designed by Brent Amacker and built by Steve Mussel's Mirth Co.
+The theme was Hats on Parade.
+It was almost a companion theme to the OOP's 2013 parade, If the Shoe Fits.
+There were 15 floats, designed by Brent Amacker and built by Steve Mussel's Mirth Co.

 To see the Mask's HD video of the 2016 parade, click here.
 And the Mask's slideshow of photos from the 2016 parade is below.